alanagudinas/Hollen-Lab/README.md

 To use the toolbox, start by running "GlobalVar."
 Set the global variable "output_graph" to "1" if you want graphical outputs and figures containing the processed images.
 Set the global variable "help_dlg" to "1" if you would like pop-up help boxes to guide you through the toolbox.

-After running "GlobalVar", run the toolbox from MATLAB's command line by typing:
+After running "GlobalVar", run the program from MATLAB's command line by typing:

 [defCoordsX,defCoordsY,defCount,maxHeightVec,meanHeightVec,areaVec,ImFlatSmooth] = STMDefectAnalysis( ImRaw, nmWidth )

-Where ImRaw is either the .sm4 or .mat file.
+where ImRaw is either the .sm4 or .mat file.
 You don't need an argument for "nmWidth" if you're starting with a .sm4 file.

 "DefCoordsX/Y" are the coordinates of the identified defects in your input image.
 "DefCount" is the number of defects. "max/meanHeightVec" are vectors containing the maximum and average apparent heights, respectively, of all the defects.
 "AreaVec" is a vector containing the area of all the defects.
 "ImFlatSmooth" is the processed image.